Tarmean/tarmean.github.io/prettyprinter.md

     (Cat ["foo", Line, test])) -- test could be short or long
 ```

-This presentation is different slightly from `Prettyprinter`:
+Our approach differens slightly from `Prettyprinter`:
 Prettyprinter has no `Stop` constructor.
 Instead, it has `Union` and `FlatAlt`. `Union a b` is `Stop (Alts a b)`, `FlatAlt` is roughly `Alts a b`.
 Prettyprinter additionally uses a fairly subtle trick: `longVersion = id`.
 We know `shortVersion` will remove all `FlatAlt`'s.
 This means all remaining `FlatAlt's` should be long and we can keep them in the document.
 The layouting step must be work around them, reimplementing our `longVersion`.
 But this means without a surrounding `group` `FlatAlt` will always pick the long version.